Language:

 With the option Display Text Caption, you can display any information about the screen recording during its playback.

 To create a text caption, click the New button on the Annotations window and type it in the text area.
-You can set the Font, Style, Alignment, Color, and Position of the text.
-You can choose to show the caption for entire duration or for the specified duration.
+Set the Font, Style, Alignment, Color and Position of the text.
+The caption can be shown for the entire duration or for a specified duration.

 Once you have selected any effect during the recording, the configured Settings are applied.
-If you haven't, then default settings are applied.
+Otherwise, default settings are applied.

-Note: To avoid recording the application menus and yourself turning effects on or off, you can use the keyboard shortcut to pause recording (by default, F8), then start recording again after you have changed the settings.
+Note: To avoid recording the application menus and yourself turning effects on or off, you can use the keyboard shortcut to pause recording, then resume recording after you have changed the settings.

 Screen Draw

-With the Screen Draw, you can use your mouse to mark and emphasize any text or diagram on your PC screen.
-This makes your demonstration and interpretation even more clear.
+With Screen Draw, you can use your mouse to mark and emphasize any text or diagram on your PC screen.
+This makes your demonstration and interpretation even clearer.
 You can use different colors and widths for your drawing.
 There are certain keyboard shortcuts that allow you to start the Screen Draw when recording is in progress.
-These shortcut keys allow you to work with this tools for drawing, erasing, changing the tool tip size, selecting pen or the highlighter, and much more.
+These shortcut keys allow you to work with this tool for drawing, erasing, changing the tool tip size, selecting the pen or the highlighter, and much more.

 Click Tools >> Settings >> Effects >> Screen Draw.

-Instead of using the Screen Draw feature directly during the recording, My Screen Recorder Pro allows you to first test it and practice it.
+My Screen Recorder Pro allows you to first test the Screen Draw feature and practice with it.
 Click the Test Screen Draw button.

 Copyright © DeskShare Incorporated.
 All rights reserved.